neilbags/arlec-grid-gld130ha-esphome/README.md

 # arlec grid gld130ha RGBWW smartlight esphome
 > [!WARNING]
 > The cool white and warm white channels aren't working.
->
-> Are they using PWM instead of the sm2135?
->
-> If you get it working or have any tips please let me know!

 1. Install the esphome kickstart firmware using [tuya cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter).
    - Select 'By firmware version and name'